hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 | `-su`          | `--super-user`   | Run the tests with a super user           |
 | `-ru`          | `--regular-user` | Run the tests with a regular user         |

 One can also run a particular class directly using `python3 -m unittest <filename>.<ClassName>` (although the above flags are typically simpler).
 While unittest supports running tests by file, the setup of the test fixtures does not allow that and will run duplicate tests, some of which will fail, and, thus, the `python3 -m unittest <filename>` syntax is not to be used.
 Each detailed class, if run with the unittest framework, should be run individually, and common classes should never be run (see [Adding Tests](#adding-tests)).
 Individual tests can be run with `python3 -m unittest <filename>.<ClassName>.<test_name>`.
-All tests should be run from the `unit_tests` folder to allow module imports to work properly.
 Note that individual test files, classes, and methods cannot currently be run with the `run_tests` script, and individual test methods cannot be run with the `python3 -m <filename>` syntax.

+The tests must be run from a folder that contains a symbolic link to the cloudscheduler root directory.

 The tests should be run as a non-root user.
 Root users may experience problems with the Chromium browser tests, as Chromium is not designed to run as a root user.